Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

-There are several French Christmas traditions sprinkled throughout this article, but I wanted to note the following (in particular as they are so wonderful!)
+There are several French Christmas traditions sprinkled throughout this article, but I wanted to note the following in particular, as they are so wonderful!

-Traditionally, if there is a Christmas tree it is decorated with candies, nuts, and small toys by Père Noel (Santa Claus) when he visits on Christmas Eve.
-French children will leave their shoes by the fireplace or by the door for Père Noel to fill with gifts.
+- Shoes for gifts: French children will leave their shoes by the fireplace or by the door for Père Noel to fill with gifts.

 Dates of Christmas Celebrations

 Not only to Christmas traditions in France vary from other countries, but they also celebrate differently in each specific region of the country itself.